Multi-GPU Gromacs Jobs on TinyGPU

 It is not necessary to set these variables for Gromacs2021; they are already included and setting them explicitly might actually decrease performance again.

 Secondly, the increase in performance from Gromacs2019 to Gromacs2020 is due to the possibility to additionally offload yet another part of the calculation to the GPU; up until Gromacs2019, the following calculations could be offloaded to GPU: non-bonded interactions, electrostatics using PME, and bonded interactions.
 With the release of Gromacs2020, the time-consuming calculation of “updates and constraints” (via the flag -update gpu) was also offloaded to GPU and by that, a large performance gain can be obtained.
-However, the offloading of “updates and constraints” to GPU does not work when using multiple GPUs, which leads to the observed slowdown.
+However, the offloading of “updates and constraints” to GPU does not work for all input configurations when using multiple GPUs, which leads to the observed slowdown for our user’s input.

 Furthermore, additional code changes have been implemented in Gromacs2021 that are able to increase performance slightly.
 Most of the recent changes are about optimizing calculation loops to improve parallel performance; none of these changes impact basic MD functionality.